Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia Tech's games this season have gone over 52 points six of nine times.
+- Georgia Tech has combined with its opponents to put up more than 53 points in six of nine games this season.

-- Boston College and its opponents have combined to score more than 52 points in two games this season.
+- Boston College has combined with its opponents to score more than 53 points in two games this season.

-- Saturday's over/under is 1.4 points lower than the two team's combined 53.4 points per game average.

-- The 47.8 combined points per game that these two squads have allowed this season are 4.2 fewer than the 52 over/under in this contest.
+- The two teams combine to average 53.4 points per game, 0.4 more than the over/under in this contest.

-- The Yellow Jackets and their opponents have scored an average of 58.8 points per game in 2021, 6.8 more than Saturday's total.
+- These two squads combine to allow 47.8 points per game, 5.2 fewer than this contest's over/under.

-- The 52-point total for this game is 1.4 points below the 53.4 points per game average total in Eagles games this season.
+- The average total in Yellow Jackets games this season is 58.8, 5.8 points above Saturday's total of 53.

 Georgia Tech Stats and Trends

-- Georgia Tech is 3-4 against the spread and 3-4 overall this season when the team puts up more than 18.8 points.
+- Georgia Tech is 3-4 against the spread and 3-4 overall this season when the team scores more than 18.8 points.

-- When Georgia Tech amasses more than 333.8 yards, the team is 2-5 against the spread and 3-4 overall.
+- When Georgia Tech churns out over 333.8 yards, the team is 2-5 against the spread and 3-4 overall.

-- The Yellow Jackets have turned the ball over 10 times this season, four fewer than the Eagles have forced (14).
+- The Yellow Jackets have 10 giveaways this season, while the Eagles have 14 takeaways .

 - Find the latest spread and moneyline odds for Georgia Tech at SISportsbook.